charlievieth/xtools/lsp/protocol/typescript/README.md

 ## Notes

-1. `go.ts` and `requests.ts` use the Typescript compiler's API, which is [introduced](https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview) in their wiki.
+1. `code.ts` and `util.ts` use the Typescript compiler's API, which is [introduced](https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview) in their wiki.
 2. Because the Typescript and Go type systems are incompatible, `code.ts` and `util.ts` are filled with heuristics and special cases.
 Therefore they are tied to a specific commit of `vscode-languageserver-node`.
 The hash code of the commit is included in the header of the generated files and stored in the variable `gitHash` in `go.ts`.
 It is checked (see `git()` in `util.ts`) on every execution.
 3. Generating the `ts*.go` files is only semi-automated.
 Please file an issue if the released version is too far behind.